- What We Do

 USAID coordinates with other U.S. government agencies, including the U.S. Department of Defense (DoD) to provide overarching leadership for U.S. foreign humanitarian response operations.
 In situations where the U.S. military possess unique capability to deliver timely and efficient disaster relief, USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) may request support from DoD, including personnel, supplies, equipment, or services as required.
 USAID/OFDA provides training to U.S. military personnel through facilitation of regular Joint Humanitarian Operations Courses and the assignment of Humanitarian Assistance Advisors to each of the DoD’s six geographic Combatant Commands and the Pentagon.

-USAID’s Office for Civil Military Cooperation (CMC), formerly Office of Military Affairs, strengthens cooperation between the development and defense communities and enhance USAID’s role in the framework of national security.
-CMC assigns Senior Development Advisors to work with DoD’s combatant commands on the full spectrum of policies and activities across USAID’s regional and functional bureaus.
+USAID’s Office of Civilian-Military Cooperation (CMC), formerly Office of Military Affairs, strengthens cooperation between the development and defense communities and enhance USAID’s role in the framework of national security.
+CMC assigns Senior Development Advisors to work with DoD’s combatant commands on a full spectrum of policies and activities that improve development outcomes and ensure they align with national interests.
+DoD military representatives are also assigned to CMC, allowing access and transparency in USAID-DoD coordination efforts.